-Singles Awareness Day is celebrated every year on February 15.
-During the period around Valentine's Day, we are constantly bombarded with adverts, merchandise, and messages about love and relationships, and single people can sometimes be made to feel sad or inferior.
-This is why they decided to fight back and create Singles Awareness Day as an anti-Valentine's Day holiday.
-It is a push back against the idea that you have to find yourself a partner, and an affirmation that people can be very happy even if they're single.
-It also reminds people that you do not need another person to complete you, and there are actually many advantages to being single - more freedom, more money, and fewer responsibilities.
+Singles Awareness Day is celebrated after Valentine's Day every year on February 15.
+During this period, we are constantly bombarded with adverts, merchandise, and messages about love and relationships, and single people can sometimes be made to feel sad or inferior.
+This is why there has been such a fight back, and Singles Awareness Day was created as an anti-Valentine's Day holiday.

-At the same time, many people have begun using Singles Awareness Day as a day to celebrate other kinds of love and relationships, such as the one between friends, family, and yourself.
+While this is all true, many people have also begun using Singles Awareness Day as a day to celebrate other kinds of love and relationships, such as the one between friends, family, and self-love.

 Want to celebrate singledom with your friends?
 Go out for brunch, dinner, or drinks, or meet up in someone's house to celebrate being single.
 Exchange horror dating stories to remind yourselves that being single is worth it.
 Many people like to give their friends gifts on Singles Awareness Day to show their love and appreciation.

 There is no right or wrong way to celebrate Singles Awareness Day, just remember that it is a day to appreciate yourself, your friends, and your family.

 There are other holidays in the calendar that are designed to celebrate singleness, for example, Galentines Day on February 13th, and Singles Day, also known as National Singles Day on November 11th.